getcarina/getcarina.com/_tutorials/wordpress-nginx-links.md

 ---
-title: Link containers using WordPress and Nginx
+title: Run WordPress across linked front end and back end containers
+author: Jamie Hannaford <jamie.hannaford@rackspace.com>
+date: 2015-10-05
-description: Learn how to spin up a multi-container WordPress application split across linked containers, using Nginx as the frontend and PHP-FPM as the backend.
+description: Learn how to spin up a multi-container WordPress application split across linked containers, using NGINX as the front end and PHP-FPM as the back end.
 topics:
   - docker
   - beginner